 If you have any problems with the supply of equipment, please let us know as soon as possible so you don't miss any doses.
 You can dispose of your sharps bin at your local GP surgery or pharmacy.
 Alternatively you can bring it back to the hospital.

-Instructions for use of nebulised Colistin (Colomycin®).
+Instructions for the use of nebulised Gentamicin

-Your inhaled antibiotic treatment is Colistin (sometimes called Colomycin[®]) and the dose is two million units (sometimes written as 2Mu).
-You should take this treatment twice a day, around 12 hours apart.
+Your treatment is called Gentamicin and the dose is 80mg.
+You should take this treatment twice per day, around 12 hours apart.

-Equipment required.
+Equipment required